25 Aug Why it is important to keep an open mind about your birth plan

 Pregnant women in Canada have been encouraged to make a birth

-for over two decades.
+plan for over two decades.
 In her birth plan a woman is supposed to

 state her wants, wishes and preferences regarding any interventions during